nvdnkpr/express-html-snapshots/README.md

 Otherwise it's really straight forward.

-    var expressHTMLSnapshots = require('express-html-snapshots')

     app.configure(function(){
         // ...
-        app.use(expressHTMLSnapshots.middleware);
+        app.use(require('express-html-snapshots').middleware);
         app.use(app.router);
         // ...
     });

-You can also use directly the snapshot function

-    var expressHTMLSnapshots = require('express-html-snapshots')

-    expressHTMLSnapshots.snapshopt(url, function(err, html){
-        console.log(err, html);
-    });

 ## TODOS
-* Create static snapshot files
+* Create static snapshots
 * Serve a static snapshot if it exists
 * More doc
+* Extract HtmlSnapshot into a diffent package
-* More tests
+* End to end tests
-* ...

 ## Contributions
 Contributions are welcome!
-Make sure include tests with your pull request.
+Make sure to include tests with your pull request.

 ##Issues
 If you find an issue, please specified the steps to reproduce it.
-If you can provide a script to reproduce the issue.
+If you can provide a script to reproduce the issue, it's even better!.

 Thanks